ssmall41/FF5-Coalition/README.md

 from each other.
 To be clear: I have no intention of making the website nicer by unlocking jobs or storing assignment histories.
 That would be reproducing the Four Job Fiesta site, and I have no interest in doing so.

 To provide feedback: if you've got a GitHub account, you can leave your feedback in an [issue](https://github.com/ssmall41/FF5FJF-Selector/issues) on the project.
+I can also be reached on Discord as yet41.

 ## How Does It Work?
 Once a play style is selected, the first party is decided completely randomly.
 Note that there is no special weighting to the jobs in the